Department/Division

 6

-Serves as agency project manager for major projects, including capital construction projects, assessing and addressing risk, creating project plans, selecting architects, engineers, contractors and consultants; resolving contract and legal issues, managing progress to successful closeout, preparing and giving progress reports and presentations.
+Responsible for and may also serve as agency project manager for major projects, including capital construction projects, assessing and addressing risk, creating project plans, selecting architects, engineers, contractors and consultants; resolving contract and legal issues, managing progress to successful closeout, preparing and giving progress reports and presentations.
 Manages procurement projects from concept to completion.
 Participates in special and ongoing projects.

 Daily 20%